ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

 	GRANT create sequence TO OT1;
 	ALTER USER OT quota unlimited on USERS;
 ```
-Note: `ot_create_user.sql` has OT password set to `yourpassword`, this guide will assume that is changed to `password`
+Note: `ot_create_user.sql` has the OT password set to `yourpassword`; the following steps assume that `yourpassword` is changed to `password`
 1. Create a new connection in SQL Developer for OT schema as the following and connect to it
 ![oracle-conn](images/OT-conn.png)
-2. Create the OT oracle schema by coying and pasting the content of `ot_schema.sql` to  SQL Developer worksheet and click on `run script`
+2. Create the OT Oracle schema by copying and pasting the content of `ot_schema.sql` to SQL Developer worksheet and click `run script`
-3. Load data to the created schema by copying and pasting the content of `ot_data.sql` to  SQL Developer worksheet and click on `run script`
+3. Load data to the created schema by copying and pasting the content of `ot_data.sql` to SQL Developer worksheet and click `run script`

-### Extract the oracle schema using Enterisedb DDL Extractor:
+### Extract the Oracle schema by using the Enterisedb DDL Extractor
-1. Login to edb migration portal [here](https://migration.enterprisedb.com/)
+1. Log in to the EnterpriseDB migration portal [here](https://migration.enterprisedb.com/)
-2. Click on `Portal Wiki`
+2. Click `Portal Wiki`
 3. Follow the steps in `DDL Extractor guide` section
-4. On successful attempt a file like `_gen_ot_ddls_200511173723.sql` will be created in the specified path
+4. After a successful attempt, a file like `_gen_ot_ddls_200511173723.sql` is created in the specified path

-### Validate the extracted schema with migration portal:
+### Validate the extracted schema with migration portal
-1. Login to edb migration portal [here](https://migration.enterprisedb.com/)
+1. Log in to the EnterpriseDB migration portal [here](https://migration.enterprisedb.com/)
-2. Create a new project and load DDL Extractor generated file for assessment
+2. Create a new project and load the DDL Extractor-generated file for assessment
 ![migration-portal-setup](images/migration-portal-setup.png)
 3. You will face Errors with Constraints assessment, like the following, and to fix that you need to change foreign key converted type from `Number` to `BIGINT or SMALLINT`
 	```text